WoltLab/docs.woltlab.com/docs/migration_wsc-53_php.md

         ]);
 ```

-{% include callout.html content="Like with every change to existing database tables, packages can only rename columns that they installed." type="info" %}
+!!! info "Like with every change to existing database tables, packages can only rename columns that they installed."

 ## Captcha